mothas/image-project/README.md

 Given the scale of input data, this problem can be solved using concurrent processing techniques.
 I chose `Golang` for this reason as Golang provides rich primitives(channels, waitgroups etc) that can allow user to write a concurrent approach.
 I spent about a week to learn **Golang** and **Concurrent programming** - both of which were new to me!

+The script code is essentially a data-pipeline tied together by Channels.

 # Code Outline

 ![Program Flow](program_flow.png)